Walk in wisdom toward outsiders, making the best use of the time.

 What does our school do to eliminate discrimination?

-We have clear values and visions which have our Christian ethos at the heart of them.
-We expect all our staff and pupils to act in a non-discriminating manner and be mindful to avoid actions that will be deemed as such to the public and our wider community.
+We have clear values and visions which have our Christian ethos at their heart.
+We expect all our staff and pupils to act in a non-discriminatory manner and be mindful to avoid actions that will be deemed as such to the public and our wider community.

 We have up-to-date and ratified policies which set out a clear Christian message that discrimination is not tolerated: staff code of conduct, behaviour, anti-bullying, safeguarding and child protection.